nicho-n/unwanted-cows/README.md

 You can insert art in a textbox that's just expecting normal text this way.

-Below, a cow is my instagram decription.
+Below, a crudely-drawn cow is my instagram decription.

 ![An ASCII art cow is used as a profile description on instagram.com](sample.png "Unwanted Cows")